RickMortynson/rewarudo/Readme.md

 <h1 align="center">Rewarudo</h1>
-<h3 align="center">not-a-freelance solution for placing & taking paid tasks</h3>
+<h3 align="center">Solution for placement and acceptance of paid tasks</h3>
 <hr/>

 ## Core concepts

 - all users are equal - each account has the same privileges as any other
-- confidant platform - running using blockchain technologies, **Rewarudo** guarantees that all orderer' funds will be kept in safe until the approval of the task is completed
+- confidant platform - running using blockchain technologies, **Rewarudo** guarantees that all orderer's funds will be kept in safe until the approval of the task is completed
-- some other ad bullshit
+- users can create new tasks and take tasks.
+Users have a limit on performing one task at a time.

 ## Tech stack